 PURCHASE TICKETS AT

-In Alberta, one in seven men will be diagnosed with prostate cancer during their lifetime.
+In Alberta, one in six men will be diagnosed with prostate cancer during their lifetime.
 When detected early, prostate cancer is one of the most successfully treated types of cancer.

 The staff and volunteers at the Prostate Cancer Centre are dedicated to educating men about the importance of early detection.